 In fact, the high and tight flag pattern is among the most bullish chart patterns in technical analysis.
 The high tight flag is technically characterized by an upswing where the price doubles by at least 80% to 100% over the last 4-8 weeks.
 That is why the pattern appears more often in the stock market than in the forex market.

-How to Identify the High Tight Flag Candlestick Pattern in Forex Trading?
+How Do You Identify High Tight Flags in Trading?

-As mentioned earlier, the high and tight flag pattern appears rarely, so identifying it can be slightly challenging.
+As mentioned earlier, high tight flag patterns appear rarely, so identifying them can be slightly challenging.
 Also, the pattern usually occurs in the stock market more often than in the forex market.
+You’re more likely to find the pattern on the charts of stocks that have consistently retained strong fundamentals over a long period.

 Still, once you learn how to identify the pattern, you will find that it is among the most rewarding chart patterns in technical analysis.
 That is largely because the pattern enables you to join an existing trend with a strong bullish momentum.

-As you can see in the GBP/USD 1H chart above, once the price breaks above the upper level of the flagpole, a strong bullish uptrend continues.
+Continuing with our Netflix 4-hour chart above, notice that once the stock breaks above the upper level of the flagpole, a strong bullish uptrend continues.
+Also, observe that volume returns to the chart.

 Now that you know how to identify the high tight flag pattern, let’s see how you can use it to find profitable trades.